Viewing the Conda Environments

 The Environment Explorer provides list and card views.
 The button on the left side of the search bar controls the view.
 Both views provide information such as the title, environment version, language version, architecture, creation date, size, human-readable name, description, key libraries, and source location.
 It also has commands to install, uninstall, publish, and clone the environment.

 The list view has a summary of each conda environment on a single line, which is ideal when you want to look at many environments.
 Toggling the arrow of a row shows or hide the details about the environment.
 You can use the column headings sort the results.
-Clicking a column name multiple times toggles the sorting order.
+Clicking a column name several times toggles the sorting order.
 All the versions of an environment are represented on a single line.
-If there are multiple versions of the environment, then a drop-down is available to switch between versions.
+If there are several versions of the environment, then a drop-down list is available to switch between versions.

 New conda environments are listed first and marked NEW at the top of the card.
 While deprecated environments are marked Deprecated next to the version number.